generalistprogrammer/generalistprogrammer.github.io/cto-as-a-service.md

 - Your company is scaling rapidly and needs dedicated executive presence
 - You need someone fully embedded in company culture and long-term vision
 - Board and investor expectations require a permanent CTO
+- You require daily hands-on involvement in technical operations

+### Potential Drawbacks of the Fractional Model

+While fractional CTOs offer significant advantages, there are legitimate tradeoffs to consider:

+**Limited Availability:** Part-time engagement means they may not be available for urgent issues outside scheduled hours.
+Companies needing 24/7 executive availability may find this challenging.

+**Context Switching:** Fractional CTOs typically work with multiple clients, which can lead to divided attention and slower context rebuilding between engagements.

+**Cultural Integration:** Building deep cultural understanding and team relationships takes longer with limited face-time compared to full-time executives.

+**Long-term Commitment:** Some fractional CTOs may transition between clients, creating potential continuity concerns for multi-year strategic initiatives.

+According to [McKinsey's research on part-time executives](https://www.mckinsey.com/capabilities/people-and-organizational-performance/our-insights/the-organization-blog/the-rise-of-the-fractional-executive), companies should weigh these factors against cost savings and expertise access.

+### Alternative Solutions to Consider

+The fractional CTO model isn't the only option for companies needing technology leadership:

+**VP of Engineering:** For companies focused primarily on team management and delivery rather than strategy, a VP of Engineering (typically $150K-$250K) may be more appropriate.

+**Technical Advisory Board:** Some companies form advisory boards of 3-5 technology experts who provide guidance in exchange for equity or modest fees.

+**Technology Consultancies:** Firms like ThoughtWorks, Pivotal Labs, and others provide team-based technology strategy and implementation (though typically at higher total cost).

+**Interim Executive Firms:** Companies like [Cerius Executives](https://ceriusexecutives.com/) and [Toptal](https://www.toptal.com/fractional-cto) provide vetted fractional executives with different engagement models and pricing structures.

 ### The Hybrid Approach